MIDSUMMER CONSERVATORY PROGRAMME

 Please prepare two monologues to be memorized:

-Please do not deliver the speeches in close-up but instead stand further back from the camera to allow for a full body view when possible.
-Each individual meeting will last no more than 12 minutes and will include a chat with Course Director.
+At least one speech should be delivered waist up or full body.
+Each individual meeting will last no more than 12 minutes and will include a chat with the Course Director.

 About the Midsummer Conservatory Program

-• The Midsummer Conservatory Program is an intensive three-week programme of Acting and Shakespeare Cultural Studies.
+• The Midsummer Conservatory Programme is an intensive three-week programme of Acting and Shakespeare Cultural Studies.
 Classes are held 9:00 AM -6:00 PM five days a week.
-Most evenings will be used to learn lines and rehearse with their scene partners.
+Most evenings will be used for extra-curricular activities, learning lines and rehearsing with their scene partners.

 Students will explore: